Bass4Nation/webscraper/README.md

     5. Just copy a url from any pages.
 Ex: https://b4n.no/ it is okey to use since it is my portfolio page and I allow the use of a scraper on that page.

 ### Use the existing test project in github repository.
 This was used for developing this framework and is made for easy test of this framework.
-Will make sure it has the latest version of the framework.
+I will make sure it has the latest version of the framework.
 1. Clone the project from github instead of using npm install.
    1. [https://github.com/Bass4Nation/webscraper](https://github.com/Bass4Nation/webscraper) - Webscraper's Github repository that would be needed to for cloning
 2. In a terminal navigate to `test-next` folder.